shallmanq/Redux-Project-Setup/README.md

 This is a little Counter Project using React and Redux Toolkit code.

-The purpose of this project is to have a basic React and Redux file structure set up for your projects.
+The purpose of this project is to have a basic React and Redux file structure set up or boilerplate for your projects.

 ## INSTRUCTIONS